JustinDFuller/justindfuller.com/content/posts/2020-01-06_go-things-i-love-channels-and-goroutines.md

 * The results should be returned as a JSON object.
 Maybe we could use a struct instead of an array of URLs?
 * A blank page is useless, the code should at least wait until there is one result to display.

-Enjoy!
+* The [context](https://golang.org/pkg/context/) type is often used with http handlers.
+Can you replace the `time.After` with an expiring context?

 ---

 Hi, I’m Justin Fuller.
-I’m glad you read my post!
-I need to let you know that everything I’ve written here is my own opinion and is not intended to represent my employer.
+Thanks for reading my post.
+Before you go, I need to let you know that everything I’ve written here is my own opinion and is not intended to represent my employer.
 All code samples are my own.

 I’d also love to hear from you, please feel free to follow me on [Github](https://github.com/justindfuller) or [Twitter](https://twitter.com/justin_d_fuller).
 Thanks again for reading!